Kitten born with two faces in Oregon named Biscuit and Gravy

 OREGON -- An Oregon family was surprised to see that their cat had given birth to a kitten with two faces.

-The kitten, named Biscuit and Gravy, was born with two faces, four eyes, two noses and two mouths.
+The kitten, named Biscuits and Gravy, was born with two faces, four eyes, two noses and two mouths.

 B.J. and Kyla King said the kitten can meow with one mouth, while simultaneously eating out of the other.